Shearwater1978/jenkins_advisories/README.md

 - make preinstalled

 ## How to run in demo mode
 * Open URL: https://www.jenkins.io/security/advisories/ and pick up any random plugin from the latest report.
-Look an example below
-* Adjust the current number for the ```LOOKING_DAYS```.
+* Adjust the number of days for value ```LOOKING_DAYS```.
 Execute command
 ```
 SENSITIVE_PLUGINS='Git server' HOW_DEEP_ITEMS_LOOK_BACK=1 LOOKING_DAYS=31 make check
 ```